potatowire/potatowire.github.io/_posts/2017-04-13-changing-frames.md

 tags: jdm
 banner:
 caption:
-published: false
 ---

-I've spent some time on decision making tools in the last couple days, but but what about the one-off decisions that continually crop up in our lives?
+I've spent some time on decision making tools in the last couple days, but what about the one-off decisions that continually crop up in our lives?
 As I [discussed][1] [previously][2], we can't reliably trust our gut or just decide on the fly.
 Instead, we need a more deliberate process akin to the [checklist][3] and [playlist][4].

-In these leftover cases, I like to make my judgment using deliberate frames of mind.
-These _frames_ are designed to move thoughts in a particular direction and away from instinctive cognitive traps.
-I could spend may more weeks just on these frames, but today I want to focus on two of my favorites.[^1]
+In these leftover cases, I like to make deliberate changes to my frame of mind.
+These alternate _frames_ are designed to move thoughts in a particular direction and away from cognitive traps.
+I could spend many more weeks just on frames, but today I want to focus on two of my favorites.[^1]

 In his book [*Get Smart!*][5], Brian Tracy describes a variation on the scientific method.